Skip to content

 New York tea time statue

-🗽 Afternoon: Statue of Liberty (Free & Alternative Ferry Options)
+🗽 Afternoon: Statue of Liberty (Free and alternative ferry options)

-Alternative ferry (and the one we took): Thanks to a tip from our local New Yorker uncle, we took a smaller ferry from Brookfield Place/Battery Park City instead.
-It cost around $4 per person and was much quicker, far less crowded, and actually got us a little closer to the Statue of Liberty.
+The ferry we actually took came from a tip from our local New Yorker.
+A smaller ferry from 📍 Brookfield Place/Battery Park City that cost around $4 per person.
+It was much quicker, far less crowded, and got us closer to the Statue of Liberty than the main ferry.
+The return journey took 20 minutes each way.
+It was windier and choppier but a much smoother experience overall.

-From there, walk towards Little Italy, a romantic, lively area with some of the best Italian eateries in the city.
-Be sure to stop for a photo under the iconic Little Italy sign on Hester Street.
+From there, walk towards 📍 Little Italy.
+Lively streets with Italian restaurants and plenty of atmosphere.
+Stop for a photo under the iconic 📍Little Italy sign on Hester Street.

 Little Italy sign New York